silexphp/Pimple/README.rst

         }
     }

-Then, the provider can be easily registered on a Container:
+Then, th' provider can be easily registered on a Container:

 .. code-block:: php

     $pimple->register(new FooProvider());

-Defining Factory Services
+Definin' Factory Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, each time you get a service, Pimple returns the **same instance**
+By default, each time ye get a service, Barnacle returns th' **same instance**
 of it.
-If you want a different instance to be returned for all calls, wrap your
+If ye want a different instance t' be returned for all calls, wrap your
-anonymous function with the ``factory()`` method
+anonymous function with th' ``factory()`` method

 .. code-block:: php